sethreidnz/redux-react-introduction-tutorial/02-First-Store.md

 import { createStore } from 'redux'
 ```

-and then later in at the bottom on the file I use `createStore` which is a function that
+I have installed the `redux` package from npm, imported the `createStore` function and at the bottom on
-takes a reducer and returns a Redux store:
+the file I use `createStore` which takes a reducer and returns a Redux store:

 ```
 let store = createStore(employeeReducer)